wlpgdq/uapsite/docs/guide/run.md

 }
 ```

-If you need more flexible configuration on the code, you can modify the following code file, $ {tomcat_home} /webapps/uap-ui/WEB-INF/classes/static/ui/constant.js
+If you need more flexible configuration on the code, you can modify the following code file, $ {tomcat_home}/webapps/uap-ui/WEB-INF/classes/static/ui/constant.js

 Set isUserJsFile to true, the uiconfig content in the configuration file, and the configuration method is the same as the previous configuration file.